mads-swaps/mads-swaps.github.io/index.md

 |Rolling Volatility|Standard deviation of price from its mean, using a rolling winow|
 |Rolling Sharpe Ratio|Reward-to-risk ratio.The ratio of the expectation of the excess returns of the strategy to the standard deviation of excess returns using a rolling window.|

 A function that accepts end of the day portfolio value (close price * quantity) and close price is written to automate portfolio evaluation process.
 It produces five graphs as per below.
+Generally speaking, equity curve and cumulative returns curve with positive slope is preferred as it suggests that a strategy is profitable.
+Observing the time and magnitude of drawdowns provides insights to volatile period of trading, which can be further analyzed for better risk management and alpha capture.

 ![perfeval.png](images/perfeval.png)